Do Shifting Church Demographics Signal A Need For Change?

-Currently the United States is undergoing a massive shift in demographics.
-What was once a white protestant nation is now transformed into a cross cultural, multi ethnic and religious landscape.
+Currently, the United States is undergoing a massive shift in demographics.
+What was once a white Protestant nation is now transformed into a cross-cultural, multi-ethnic and religious landscape.
 Unfortunately, most American churches are doing very little to prepare for the changes in their church demographics.
 If churches want to meet the challenges of the twenty-first century, then they must be prepared to change to meet the needs of the ever-shifting cultural climate.

 Currently, churches are vastly unprepared for the new world that is taking shape in this century.
 Congregations are dwindling at an increasing rate as more and more people either flock to different religions or leave religion altogether.
 According to the Pew Research, 28 percent of Americans leave the faith that they were born into in favor of either another religion or no religion at all.

 In order to understand how the church needs to change, one must first understand how the nation is changing.
 For example, due to the ailing economy and rising gas prices, the number of individuals moving to different states is on the decline.
-It may not show in states like Kansas or Nebraska, but in tourist-heavy states this shift is easily seen.
+It may not show in states like Kansas or Nebraska, but in tourist-heavy states, this shift is easily seen.

 In 2009, Florida actually saw a decrease in population for the first time since 1946.
 Many churches in these high traffic states have become dependent on outreach to new residents in order to grow.
 With less and less new residents coming into these states, churches will have to rework their ministry in such a way as to appeal its current residents.

 Another important demographic shift that churches often forget about is the Baby Boomer generation.
-In 2012, the first group of Boomers turned 65 and within the coming decade the number of senior citizens is expected to increase a staggering 36 percent.
+In 2012, the first group of Boomers turned 65 and within the coming decade, the number of senior citizens is expected to increase a staggering 36 percent.
 These senior citizens will be more educated, wealthier, and less likely to readily identify themselves as senior citizens.

 This upcoming group of seniors will not be like the grandparents of yesterday.
 Boomers are less likely to do group activities, more likely to have experience divorced, and many Boomer women will have more work and leadership experience than females of previous generations.
-If the church hopes to be well suited to minister to Boomers, senior ministry programs must reworked to fit the new paradigm.
+If the church hopes to be well suited to minister to Boomers, senior ministry programs must rework to fit the new paradigm.

-How Are Church Demographics Changing?
+How Is Church Demographics Changing?

 Perhaps the biggest nationwide shift happening in the United States is the influx of Central and South American immigrants.
 Today, roughly 50 percent of all immigrants to the United States come from Latin America and nearly half of all population growth is attributed to Latin American immigration.
 By 2045, it is expected that those of Latin American descent will replace whites as the majority ethnic group in the United States.
 Unfortunately, many churches in the United States are unaware or fight this shift in ethnic demography and consequently will not last in the coming century.